What do your Governors do?

 • Shape the school’s future direction through the School Improvement Plan and other mechanisms

-• Ensure the school’s aims, values and ethos is reflected in what the school does.
+• Ensure the school’s vision, values and ethos is reflected in what the school does.

 • Set and monitor the school’s policies.